Limits for Pom puppies:

 Best is to stick to roads that have sidewalks.
 It can be very dangerous to head out on streets with cars whizzing by.
 In some cases, this may mean driving to an appropriate pathway; however it will be well worth it once you can begin your walk in a safe way.

-You will want to go when you are not in a rush and also when your Pomeranian feels like exercising.
+Timing – Ideally, with two walks, one will be in the AM and one in the PM; though if possible do adjust this to your Pom's particular preferences and what fits your schedule best.
 Sometimes this must be a compromise.
 There are some dogs that simply do not want to head out first thing in the morning.
 And those same dogs may be bursting to go out and exercise an hour after dinner.

 Keeping this in mind, you will also want to choose a time in which you can enjoy this as well.
 Looking at your watch every 5 minutes, wondering if you’ll make it back in time to cook dinner will take the fun out of your exercise sessions.

 Many owners find it best to bring their Pomeranian out for a walk after dinner is done; and this can be a good method to tire out a dog a bit before bed time.
 You will, however, want to avoid exercising very close to bed time.
 Plan to have at least an hour or two to wind things down after a jaunt of exercise, so that adrenaline is not still pumping, causing inability to easily fall asleep.